Defining Cold Pressed Organic Flaxseed Oil

 The Cold Pressed Element

-When an oil is produced using the "cold pressed" technique, then not as much oil is produced, but it is of a very high standard.
+When the oil is produced using the “cold-pressed” technique, then not as much oil is produced, but it is of a very high standard.
 It will taste better and have a higher nutritional value.
-From this it would be safe to deduce that "cold pressed organic flaxseed oil," is a much better option to purchase than the standard oil so commonly seen on the supermarket shelves.
+From this, it would be safe to deduce that “cold-pressed organic flaxseed oil,” is a much better option to purchase than the standard oil so commonly seen on the supermarket shelves.

 There are three various types of oil pressing: